 Preparing for a Car Show

 So you’ve entered your first car show!
-You may think all you have to do is take your car to the show and answer any questions about it.
+You may think all you have to do is pull your Jeep Cover off, take it to the show and answer any questions about Jeep Wranglers.
 But it’s actually more complicated than that.
 You first have to get your car ready for the show.
 Those who haven’t been to a car show before may think that all they need to do is give the car a good wash, but it’s more than just that.
 You really want to make sure every single inch of the car is sparkling.
 The exterior needs a good washing and waxing, of course, but remember that many cars at these shows have their hoods up.
 You’ll want to make sure the engine is clean, too.

 In fact, experts suggest starting with the engine, then do the wheels.
 This way, any dirt or grime that ends up on the rest of the car gets washed off when you do the full exterior.
 Also, don’t forget to clean the interior, too!
 It’s just as important as the rest of the car.
 Also take some cleaning supplies to the show, especially if you’re driving the car there.
 You’ll want to wipe off any road dust that accumulates from the trip.
 You may want to drape a car cover over the car during the night to keep it clean.